Military Divorce Attorney: Protecting Your Rights in Divorce

 Litigation

 Not every divorce case goes to court.
 However, it is sometimes necessary to protect your rights and receive what you are entitled to.
 If our team feels that litigation is the best way to resolve your divorce case, we can represent you in court and argue for your rights.
+During divorce litigation, both parties will have the opportunity to present their argument to the judge as to why they believe that their proposed custody order or property division plan should be accepted.
+This is done as it is in other legal proceedings: through evidence and witness testimony.
+Once both sides have had the opportunity to present their case, the judge makes the final decision and issues the court order.

 Appeals or Modifications